philpagel/PCE174-communication/protocol.md

 1   | 1     |  datL     | Uchar | value: lower 2 digits
 2   | 1     |  Stat0    | bin   | Stat0 byte

-See above (Manually stored data) for interpretation of datH and datL.
+See above (manually stored data) for interpretation of datH and datL.
+As no Stat1 byte is present, there is no `sign` value.
+It is unlcear how negative readings (in rel mode) should be handled.

 ## Status bytes